theselftaughtdev42/my-corner-of-the-internet/docs/pathway.md

 - [ ] As a Man Thinketh
 --8<-- "includes/icons/icon-book.md"

+- [ ] The 7 Habits Of Highly Effective People
+--8<-- "includes/icons/icon-book.md"

 - [ ] Maximum Achievement: Strategies and Skills That Will Unlock Your Hidden Powers to Succeed --8<-- "includes/icons/icon-book.md"

-- [ ] How to Fail at Almost Everything and Still Win Big --8<-- "includes/icons/icon-book.md"

 - [ ] The Pathless Path: Imagining a New Story For Work and Life --8<-- "includes/icons/icon-book.md"

+- [ ] Thinking, Fast and Slow
+--8<-- "includes/icons/icon-book.md"

 - [ ] How to Win Friends and Influence People